MidnightMasha69/Neta.WebPage.CSharp/README.md

     v0.69 - Added Theme Changer from old to new theme that would be default. also a loader. - 7/1/2018 - 6:53 PM dont forget add source link

+    v0.7 - Yet anothe redesign but finally a final one, fully applied to homepage. more edits and fixes. - 7/4/2018 - 12:26 AM